-- publishing a blog called the Dirt Diggers Digest that deals with corporate misbehavior and how to research it.
+- Dirt Diggers Digest, a weekly blog on corporate misconduct and how to research it.

 The Corporate Research Project is an affiliate of Good Jobs First, which researches and promotes accountability standards for economic development subsidies given to corporations by state and local governments.

 If your organization needs corporate research help, please contact us.

 Dirt Diggers Digest

 You don't need to be an expert to do critical corporate research.
 See our online guide to find the best sources.